 These millennial practices underpin many spiritual traditions based on the rhythms of life and death, an acceptance of which is vital to holistic well-being and personal happiness.

-Many prophetic Indigenous worldviews, for instance the Pachakutik of Andean peoples, speak of the current ecological emergency not in terms of climate change or global warming but in terms of a planetary disease, and the turning of a cosmic season.
-If we understand our predicament as a disease, the mindset becomes positive and constructive.
-One solution to climate change would then involve practising healing and healthy living, which is something we can all take responsibility for.
+Likewise, many prophetic indigenous worldviews, for instance the Pachakutik of Andean peoples, speak of the current ecological emergency not in terms of climate change or global warming but in terms of a planetary disease, and the turning of a cosmic season.